AmyCuiLi/DepictStructBioinf/README.md

 python depict.py -sf a3b_ctd
 pymol visualize.pml
 ```
+To see all annotations and structure families that can be loaded, run ```python depict.py -h```

 Depending on your system, the "pip" command may require a "sudo" at the beginning of the line.

 Mac notes:
 * The pip-affiliated python may be in ```/usr/local/bin/python``` instead of ```/usr/bin/python```
-* The Pymol executable may be called "MacPyMol" on the command line (instead of just "pymol")
+* The Pymol executable may be called "MacPyMol" on the command line (instead of just "pymol").
+An alternative way to open the visualize.pml file is by navigating to the DepictStructBioinf folder and double clicking.
 * I've received reports that biopython and mdanalysis installations are giving errors on some platforms.
 I don't yet have a machine that can reproduce these errors.
-Creation of a virtualenv/miniconda may be a reasonable interim solution.
+Creation of a virtualenv/miniconda may be an interim solution.

 ## Project Cassettes
 A "project cassette" is a directory containing: